Wwwzff/ShipDetector/static/readme.md

-* Folder for css files
+* Folder for static files, includign .js and .css